The Big Buddha (Hong Kong): Construction

-There are also three floors beneath the statue: the halls of the Universe, of Benevolent Merit and of Remembrance.
+The monument also features three internal exhibit floors beneath the image: the halls of the Universe, of Benevolent Merit and of Remembrance.
 One of the most renowned features inside is a relic of Gautama Buddha, consisting of some of his alleged cremated remains.
-Only visitors who purchase an offering for the Buddha are allowed to see the relic, entering to leave it there.
-There is a huge carved bell inscribed with images of Buddhas in the show room.

 History

+Plans to construct a Buddha statue began in 1973, after monks from Po Lin Monastery visited the Great Buddha of Kamakura in Japan and the Great Buddha of Changhua in Taiwan.
+The following year, the British government would grant a 6,567-meter plot of land next to the temple for the construction of a Buddha statue.

-The Big Buddha was constructed beginning in 1990, and was finished on 29 December 1993, which the Chinese reckon as the day of the Buddha's enlightenment.
-When the statue was completed, monks from around the world were invited to the opening ceremony.
+The Big Buddha’s construction began in 1990, and was finished on 29 December 1993, which the Chinese reckon as the day of the Buddha's enlightenment.
+When the image was completed, monks from around the world were invited to the opening ceremony.
 Distinguished visitors from mainland China, Hong Kong, Taiwan, India, Japan, Korea, Thailand, Malaysia, Singapore, Sri Lanka, and the United States all took part in the proceedings.

 On 18 October 1999, the Hong Kong Post Office issued a definitive issue of landmark stamps, of which the HK$2.50 value depicts The Big Buddha.
 On 22 May 2012, it was also featured on the HK$3 value of the Five Festival set, this one celebrating the birth of Sakyamuni Buddha.

+The 2003 film Infernal Affairs III opens with a scene shot at the Big Buddha.